 In 2016, the Company recorded a \$22.7 million net realized gain related to the sale of 274,000 Visa Class B restricted shares.
 Concurrent with the sale of the Visa Class B restricted shares, the Company entered into an agreement with the buyer that requires payment to the buyer in the event Visa reduces each member bank's Class B conversion rate to unrestricted Class A common shares.
-During the three months ended June 30, 2018, Visa additionally funded its litigation escrow account, thereby reducing each member bank's Class B conversion rate to unrestricted Class A common shares.
-On July 5, 2018, Visa announced a decrease in conversion rate from 1.6483 to 1.6298 effective June 28, 2018.
-As of June 30, 2018, the Company recorded an estimated \$0.7 million liability to be paid to the buyer as a result of the reduction in the Visa Class B conversion rate.
-See "Note 12.
+On June 28, 2018, Visa additionally funded its litigation escrow account, thereby reducing each member bank's Class B conversion rate to unrestricted Class A common shares.
+Accordingly, on July 5, 2018, Visa announced a decrease in conversion rate from 1.6483 to 1.6298 effective June 28, 2018.
+In July 2018, the Company made a payment of approximately \$0.7 million to the buyer as a result of the reduction in the Visa Class B conversion rate.
+See "Note 13.
 Derivative Financial Instruments" for more information.

-The Company held approximately 120,000 Visa Class B restricted shares as of both June 30, 2018 and December 31, 2017.
+The Company held approximately 120,000 Visa Class B restricted shares as of both September 30, 2018 and December 31, 2017.
 These shares continued to be carried at \$0 cost basis during each of the respective periods.